 Population was estimated using the residential building count in each mapped hazard area and multiplying by the 2018 Washington Office of Financial Management estimated average population per household.
-Using this approach, the estimated population living in mapped severe of moderate landslide hazard areas for deep seated landslides is 11.86 percent of the total planning area population (9,225 people) and is 18.01% (14,015 people) for shallow seated landslides.
+Using this approach, the estimated population living in mapped high or moderate landslide hazard areas for deep-seated landslides is 11.86 percent of the total planning area population (9,225 people) and is 18.0 percent (14,015 people) for shallow seated landslides.
 Population exposure estimates by susceptibility class are shown in Table 13-2 and Table 13-3.
 In addition to these resident populations, motorists driving on landslide prone roadways and those engaged in recreation activities such as hiking or camping may be exposed to the landslide hazard.

 Table 13-2.
 Chelan County Population Exposure to Deep Seated Landslide Hazard

 Susceptibility Class Population Exposed % of Total Population

-High 1,345 1.73%
+High 1,345 1.7%

-Moderate 7,880 10.13%
+Moderate 7,880 10.1%

-Low 68,575 88.14%
+Low 68,575 88.1%

-Total 77,800 100.00%
+Total 77,800 100%

 Table 13-3.
 Chelan County Population Exposure to Shallow Seated Landslide Hazard

 Susceptibility Class Population Exposed % of Total Population

 High 0 0%

-Moderate 14,015 18.01%
+Moderate 14,015 18.0%

-Low 63,785 81.99%
+Low 63,154 81.2%

-Total 77,800 100.00%
+Total 77,169 100%